mkKreations/PicSplash/README.md

 ## Disclaimer

 - The app is currently limited to 50 network requests per hour per API key
-- The app uses 3 network requests upon each run and one network request per each user search
+- The app uses 3 network requests upon each run and 1 network request per each user search
-- Image downloads do not count against the 50 network request limit
+- Image downloads do not count against the 50 network request per hour limit

 ## App Icon